Caaz/rimworld-mod-template/README.md

 1. Edit your `metadata.json`!
 That holds all the relevant information for your mod, in one spot!
 This includes the name of the project, the version, author data.
 Things you might expect in `About.xml`, but since they're variables, you can use them in other areas of the pug templates.
 See [the metadata section](#Metadata) for more details.

 ## Metadata

+### Environments
+`metadata.json` Allows you to define environment variables depending on how you build.
+This allows you to built the project in development mode, with some variables tweaked.

+### Reasoning

 One of my personal pain points in modding has been wanting a single place to hold information for the mod.
 For example, if you wanted to put features behind some defs behind feature flags, you could do something like...
 ```pug
 if featureFlag